 Students may not audit more than one class per semester.
 Audit status may not be changed except during the add/drop and withdrawal period as with any course, and at no time can credit be granted retroactively.
 The fee structure for audited classes is the same as credit classes.

 - Full-time PAFA BFA students are eligible to audit one undergraduate class per semester.

 - MFA and Post-Baccalaureate students are eligible to audit one course per semester.

 Closed Classes and Waitlists

 Some classes have smaller class limits than others, and some classes fill quickly due to popularity.
 It is important for students to choose alternative classes in the event that a class closes.
 The student's advisor can assist with the selection of alternate courses during advising and during pre-registration.

-For any classes that fill, the Registrar and Director of Student Services will maintain a list of students interested in enrolling, should a seat become available.
+For any classes that fill, the Registrar will maintain a list of students interested in enrolling, should a seat become available.
 Students with outstanding grades (Incompletes or Failures) will be given second priority on a waitlist for classes in extremely high demand, except if the course is mandatory for degree completion.
-See the Registrar or Director of Student Services for more information.
+See the Registrar for more information.

 Current PAFA BFA students who are considering taking classes at another accredited college during the summer must get pre-approval through the Registrar’s Office.
 Incoming students with questions about transfer credits should contact the Admissions Office.

 Student Services at PAFA is fully committed to assisting students with their needs and questions.